exeoscar/oc-news/README.md

 # NEWS AI Chatbot

-This project is an interactive chatbot for searching and summarizing news articles from the BBC RSS feed based on user-provided keywords.
+This project is an interactive chatbot to understand user input and for searching and summarizing news articles from the News feed based on user-provided information.

 ## Setup